We’ve been fed a load of shame about prostitution.

 Some girls, however, are able to have sex just as readily as men, especially in a specific period of their lives^2.
 This is where prostitution comes in.
 By allowing prostitution, you allow these women to have sex readily, plus you grant them the luxury of being able to psychologically distance themselves from it through receiving money.
 Prostitution makes them opportunists as opposed to sluts.
 And if a girl with normal apprehensions about sex wanted to go on a sex Rumspringa, then getting paid for sex would be a healthier way, psychologically, to deal with any guilt she may feel about it.
 This guilt is unfounded, but thanks to gangs like the Women’s Christian Temperance Movement, the guilt feels real nonetheless.

 All this said, let me make this as clear as possible: prostitution is not the ideal.
 Sex with a girl you actually like—or maybe even love—is the summit of the sex mountain, and perhaps the summit of the life mountain.
 But not all of us have found a girl who makes us so stupid with love that we want to marry her.
-Prostitution is a bandage to help cover up the schism that evolution has created in the genus Homo for millions of years.
-It’s a way to make a sexually dimorphic species less sexually dimorphic.
+Prostitution is a bandage to cover up the schism that evolution has created in the genus Homo for millions of years.
+It’s a way to make a sexually dimorphic species less sexually dimorphic, therefore more peaceful.
 Most importantly, it’s a way to make life a little bit more fun, and a little bit more honest.